Aliases for CRP Gene

 External Ids for CRP Gene

-The protein encoded by this gene belongs to the pentaxin family.
+The protein encoded by this gene belongs to the pentraxin family which also includes serum amyloid P component protein and pentraxin 3.
+Pentraxins are involved in complement activation and amplification via communication with complement initiation pattern recognition molecules, but also complement regulation via recruitment of complement regulators.
+The encoded protein has a calcium dependent ligand binding domain with a distinctive flattened beta-jellyroll structure.
+It exists in two forms as either a pentamer in circulation or as a nonsoluble monomer in tissues.
 It is involved in several host defense related functions based on its ability to recognize foreign pathogens and damaged cells of the host and to initiate their elimination by interacting with humoral and cellular effector systems in the blood.
-Consequently, the level of this protein in plasma increases greatly during acute phase response to tissue injury, infection, or other inflammatory stimuli. [provided by RefSeq, Sep 2009]
+Consequently, the level of this protein in plasma increases greatly during acute phase response to tissue injury, infection, or other inflammatory stimuli.
+Elevated expression of the encoded protein is associated with severe acute respiratory syndrome coronavirus 2 (SARS‐CoV‐2) infection. [provided by RefSeq, Aug 2020]

 GeneCards Summary for CRP Gene

-CRP (C-Reactive Protein, Pentraxin-Related) is a Protein Coding gene.
-Diseases associated with CRP include Acute Pancreatitis and Appendicitis.
-Among its related pathways are Activation of cAMP-Dependent PKA and Immune System.
-GO annotations related to this gene include calcium ion binding and cholesterol binding.
-An important paralog of this gene is PTX3.
+CRP (C-Reactive Protein) is a Protein Coding gene.
+Diseases associated with CRP include Appendicitis and Acute Pyelonephritis.
+Among its related pathways are IL-6 signaling pathway and Overview of nanoparticle effects.
+Gene Ontology (GO) annotations related to this gene include calcium ion binding and cholesterol binding.
+An important paralog of this gene is APCS.

 UniProtKB/Swiss-Prot Summary for CRP Gene